-In the event of a power outage, alert SCE at 1-800-611-1911 or Public Safety at 805-437-8444 ☐ Remain calm Secure all vital equipment, records, experiments, and hazardous materials if it is safe to do so.
-Store all chemicals in their original or marked containers and fully open all fume hoods.
-If this is not possible or natural ventilation is not adequate, then evacuate the area until power is restored.
-Do not light candles or other types of flames for lighting or heating purposes, as this could pose a fire hazard.
-Rely on flashlights or electric lanterns instead.
-Unplug electrical equipment and turn off light switches to prevent potential damage from power surges.
-Keep cold rooms, refrigerators, incubators, or other temperature sensitive areas closed to preserve the contents as long as possible.
-If evacuation is necessary, then follow evacuation plan for your area.
-Seek out persons with special needs and provide assistance if possible.
-In the event of a hazard or medical emergency, call 911 from a campus phone or 437-8444 from a cell phone. fр people are trapped in an Elevator: If you are able to communicate with them, then let the passengers know that assistance is on the way.
-Call 911 from a campus phone, or call 805-437-8444 from any cell phone.
-Provide specific information , such as location on campus and number of individuals involved.
-La aboratory Emergency What to do in the event of a laboratory incident what to do in the event of a laboratory incident 4 Attend to injured or contaminated persons and remove them from exposure.
-Attend to injured or contaminated persons and remove them from exposure.
-Attend to injured or contaminated persons and remove them from exposure.
-Alert people in the laboratory to evacuate.
-Attend to injured or contaminated persons and remove them from exposure.
-Alert people in the laboratory to evacuate.
-If spilled material is flammable, then turn off ignition and heat sources.
-Attend to injured or contaminated persons and remove them from exposure.
-Alert people in the laboratory to evacuate.
-If spilled material is flammable, then turn off ignition and heat sources.
-Call for assistance.
-Attend to injured or contaminated persons and remove them from exposure.
-Alert people in the laboratory to evacuate.
-If spilled material is flammable, then turn off ignition and heat sources.
-Call for assistance.
-Close doors to affected area.
-Attend to injured or contaminated persons and remove them from exposure.
-Alert people in the laboratory to evacuate.
-If spilled material is flammable, then turn off ignition and heat sources.
-Call for assistance.
-Close doors to affected area.
-Attend to injured or contaminated persons and remove them from exposure.
-Alert people in the laboratory to evacuate.
-If spilled material is flammable, then turn off ignition and heat sources.
-Call for assistance.
-Close doors to affected area.
-Have person knowledgeable of incident and laboratory assist emergency personnel. or Small incidents Attend to injured or contaminated persons and remove them from exposure.
-Alert people in the laboratory to evacuate.
-If spilled material is flammable, then turn off ignition and heat sources.
-Call for assistance.
-Close doors to affected area.
-Have person knowledgeable of incident and laboratory assist emergency personnel. or Small incidents Wear protective equipment, including safety goggles, gloves, and long-sleeve laboratory coat.
+In the event of a power outage, alert Southern California Edison (SCE) at 1-800-611-1911 or UPD at 805-437-8444.

+- Remain calm. - Secure all vital equipment, records, experiments, and hazardous materials if it is safe to do so. - Store all chemicals in their original or marked containers and fully open all fume hoods.
+If this is not possible or natural ventilation is not adequate, then evacuate the area until power is restored. - Do not light candles or other types of flames for lighting or heating purposes, as this could pose a fire hazard.
+Rely on flashlights or electric lanterns instead. - Unplug electrical equipment and turn off light switches to prevent potential damage from power surges. - Keep cold rooms, refrigerators, incubators, or other temperature sensitive areas closed to preserve the contents as long as possible. - If evacuation is necessary, then follow evacuation plan for your area.
+Seek out persons with any disability and provide assistance if possible. - In the event of a hazard or medical emergency, call 9-1-1 from a campus or cell phone. - If people are trapped in an Elevator: - If you can communicate with them, then let the passengers know that assistance is on the way.
+Call 9-1-1 from a campus or cell phone.

+Laboratory Emergency

+What to do in the event of a laboratory incident:

+- Attend to injured or contaminated persons and remove them from exposure. - Call 911. - Alert people in the laboratory to evacuate. - If spilled material is flammable, then turn off ignition and heat sources.
+Call for assistance. - Close doors to affected area. - Have person knowledgeable of incident and laboratory assist emergency personnel. - For Small Incidents - Wear protective equipment, including safety goggles, gloves, and long-sleeve laboratory coat. - Use appropriate kit to neutralize and absorb inorganic acids and bases.
+Collect residue, place in container, and dispose as chemical waste.

+For other chemicals, use appropriate kit or absorb spill with vermiculite, dry sand, or diatomaceous earth.
+Collect residue, place in container, and dispose as chemical waste.